FreakingBarbarians/FreakingBarbarians.github.io/raywebsite/src/data/blogs/heartbreak.md

 >forever and a day<br>
 ---

 I reached out to a few friends then, and was met with an outpouring of love and support.
 And for that I am grateful.
 They reminded me of dim things in the distance that were once bright under day, and that the sun would rise again.
-And some others gave me<br><br>
-advice on exactly what to do with the pain I was experiencing.<br><br>
+And some others gave me advice on exactly what to do with the pain I was experiencing.<br><br>

 You need to feel it.
 And I believe that is the thing to do.
 And there is great wisdom in that.
 I believe that If you were to push away these feelings, ignore them, you train yourself to be tough and distant.
 For you either accept the pain or delude yourself with thoughts such as: why me, life is unfair, when will it be my turn, the world is backwards.
 Or you fill your mind with thoughts of ill woe towards those who caused the heartbreak.
 These thoughts are poisonous, and to pay heed to them would be to stray from the path of wisdom.
 And they would not heal you, though they would comfort you.
 It would be wrapping many bands of iron over the wound and then forgetting about it, and where once was warm and soft now is cold hard metal.<br><br>

 "Take the L" as she said, you need at least one to spell love.
 And if you take many then you may write it many times over[^1].<br><br>

+Others still spent the rest of the night with me, nursing me back to good spirits.
+And it is only with them that I began to really feel it.
+To let the pain in, in a safe place.<br><br>

-And it was in the lasting warmth from them that I wrote my second poem that day.<br><br>
+And it was in the lasting warmth from all my friends that I wrote my second poem that day.<br><br>

 ---